Venezuela slams 'farce' and 'coup' against Brazil's Rousseff

 Even though bilateral relations have been cooler during Maduro's three-year rule than those of his predecessor, Hugo Chavez, Rousseff's departure is still a big disappointment to Venezuela's leaders.

-They already lost one major ally in the neighborhood with the end of Peronism in Argentina and the election of conservative Mauricio Macri as Argentina's president in late 2015.
+They already lost one major ally in the neighbourhood with the end of Peronism in Argentina and the election of conservative Mauricio Macri as Argentina's president in late 2015.

 Centrist Vice President Michel Temer has taken over as Brazil's interim president for the duration of a Senate trial that could take up to six months.
 The Senate voted early on Thursday to put Rousseff on trial on charges she disguised the size of the budget deficit to make the economy look healthier in the run-up to her 2014 re-election.